-1. A book-length study entitled Insecure Immunity: Inoculation and Anti-Vaccination, 1720-1898, which explores the long history of inoculation insecurity, a term I use to refer to a constellation of political and cultural anxieties surrounding the legitimacy, safety, and efficacy of a developing medical procedure used to preserve the health of its subject in advance of infection.
+1. A book-length study entitled Insecure Immunity: Inoculation and Anti-Vaccination, 1720-1898, which explores the long history of inoculation insecurity, a term I use to refer to a constellation of political and cultural anxieties surrounding the legitimacy, safety, and efficacy of a developing preventative medical procedure that transformed greatly during the long eighteenth and nineteenth centuries.
 This project considers how inoculation practices from earlier variolation to later vaccination were politicized through ties to national identity as defined by national health and population security.
 My book challenges the model of pro- vs. anti- vaccination by tracing how both sides of this debate depended on a shared cultural imaginary about insecure health to imagine radically different British futures.
 I locate now-familiar rhetorics of childhood vulnerability, particularly ableist tropes (i.e. anti-autism discourses within anti-vaccination communities), within a much longer history of cultural insecurities about bodily permeability and infection.
 Insecure Immunity recovers this understudied cultural history to reveal that inoculation was never purely a matter of medicine but a political act from its inception with consequences for both the individual and social body.

 2. A second book project that explores historical models and theories of chronic pain in the eighteenth and nineteenth centuries.
 This project begins with the issue of pain’s relationship to disability.
 Disabled people have frequently been figured as being afflicted by both psychic and somatic pain, states of abjection that are often exceed or destroy language’s ability to represent them.
 Elaine Scarry’s seminal 1985 The Body In Pain emphasized the irreconcilable division between the body in pain whose singular experience cannot be communicated and those witnessing it.
 As “pain is regularly theorized as an experience that isolates and individualizes,” disabled bodies in pain are often seen as localized cases of “individual misfortune rather than a social or political identity, and pain as private suffering rather than socially produced condition.”
 Disability and the emerging field of pain studies have thus tried to emphasize that living with a disability does not necessarily entail pain, nor does pain necessarily have to be experienced as part of a disability or a disability in and of itself.